Charles-Roro/Charles-GCP-Terraform/README.md

-This was a fun Lab that I did for GCP using Terraform!
+This was a project that I did for GCP using Terraform!

 A European gaming company is moving to GCP.
 It has the following requirements in it's first stage migration to the Cloud: